Boy, 7, is killed when pickup and horse-drawn carriage collide in Missouri: state police

 In the report, police said the 16-year-old driver of the pickup truck, who is from Fredericktown, was “inattentive to the roadway ahead and failed to see” the horse-drawn carriage.
 The report said the crash ejected those in the buggy.

-The relationship between all of the victims was not immediately known; police said they are all from a Mennonite community in Farmington.
+Police said everyone in the buggy was from the same family and are from a Mennonite community in Farmington.

 Wheetley said the two teens in the truck were not injured; the horse pulling the carriage was taken to a local veterinarian to be checked out.